deivid-rodriguez/byebug/GUIDE.md

-  save       -- Saves current byebug session to a file set        -- Modifies byebug settings show       -- Shows byebug settings source     -- Restores a previously saved byebug session step       -- Steps into blocks or methods one or more times thread     -- Commands to manipulate threads
+  save       -- Saves current byebug session to a file set        -- Modifies byebug settings show       -- Shows byebug settings skip       -- Runs until the next breakpoint as long as it is different from the current one source     -- Restores a previously saved byebug session step       -- Steps into blocks or methods one or more times thread     -- Commands to manipulate threads